bgraham89/uoeo-eportfolio/assets/artefacts/lics/Task 1/README.md

 ### <ins>Academic Integrity</ins>

 Once again, I would like to know how the feedback correlates to the mark, as I was given no indicator of how to improve, but I wasn't awarded full marks.
-I should find out if it's even possible to get full marks, so I am able to channel my effort.
+I should find out if it's even possible to get full marks.